BartBroeckx/Mendelian/vignettes/Mendelian-vignette.md

 |nRec | homozygous variants | homozygous variants |
 |gDom | every gene with at least one variant | every variant |
 |gRec | gene with at least one homozygous variant or at least once compound heterozygous | homozygous variants and/or pairwise combination of heterozgyous variants within each gene |

+# Future plans:
+* integration of Mendelian with other packages (e.g. VariantAnnotation)
+* allow several separate analyses being run with one function call
+* further increase the flexibility and options available in each function

 # Flowcharts
 ## CLC file